 This flag enables additional checks that are technically correct but may be impractical in real code.
-In particular, it prohibits partial overlap in TypedDict updates, and makes arguments prepended via Concatenate positional-only.
+In particular, it prohibits partial overlap in TypedDict updates, and makes arguments prepended via Concatenate positionalonly.
 For example:

+'''

+from typing import TypedDict

 class Foo(TypedDict):

 a: int

 '''